VJftw/vjpatel.me/vjpatel/content/study/msc-computing-and-security/term-2/7ccsmcfc-computer-forensics-and-cybercrime/notes.markdown

 2. **Unauthorised acts** with intent to **impair operation** of computer, etc. punishable by up to 10 years in prison or a fine or both (This covers DoS) attacks.
 3. Making, supplying or obtaining articles intended for use in computer misuse offences, punishable by up to 2 years in prison or a fine or both.

+The above changes show:

+ * The term for unauthorised access **doubled** from 12 months to **2 years**.
+ * It takes into account further cybercrime such as DoS attacks which are costly to business, making the term up to **10 years**.
+ * Making, supplying or obtaining articles for cybercrime is also now a punishable offence with up to **2 years** imprisonment.

 ##### Serious Crime Act (2015) Modifications

 1. Unauthorised acts causing, or creating **risk of serious damage** - punishable by up to 14 years in prison or both, possible life imprisonment where human welfare or national security were endangered.